 New findings of lower dose schedules introduce a twist in the interpretation of the intergroup differences in the antibody levels.
-Since 2019, there have been several observational and trial reports indicating that single dose or delayed dose regimens can offer strong protection in many settings; however, serotiter is often less following the single dose and the long term durability is still the matter of ongoing study (recent reviews 2019-2023).
+Since 2019, there have been several observational and trial reports indicating that single dose or delayed dose regimens can offer strong protection in many settings; however, serotiter is often less following the single dose and the long term durability is still the matter of ongoing study (recent reviews 2019-2023)(ref).
 In addition, suggesting that the disparity between your cohorts in terms of dosing completeness/length of time since vaccination could partly account for lower rural titers, this study underscores the importance of including verified dosing-history and time data in future studies (recent reviews and trial updates).

 Put collectively, the literature suggests three practical implications to your findings.
 To begin with, contextual and programmatic deficiencies explain (better) the low rural titers than does an inherent vaccine failure.
 Second, there is a need to lessen the disparity in the coverage and delivery of HPV in cities and rural areas at both the individual level and to obtain the population-wide reductions in HPV-related illness that elimination models predict.
-Third, targeting of operational research linking serology with cold chain monitoring and keeping dosages-verified histories of contextual variables, such as nutrition, comorbidity, Lange's timing could better isolate drivers of given interventions such as strengthening cold chains, expanding school-based delivery or catch-up campaigns that could be directed at rural areas (Brisson et al., 2020; WHO, 2021; Gavi, 2020).
+Third, targeting of operational research linking serology with cold chain monitoring and keeping dosages-verified histories of contextual variables, such as nutrition, comorbidity, Lange's timing could better isolate drivers of given interventions such as strengthening cold chains, expanding school-based delivery or catch-up campaigns that could be directed at rural areas (Brisson et al., 2020; WHO, 2021; Gavi, 2020).????
+Number the references

 They also need to recognize limitations of interpretation: recommended studies on measured antibody titers are sensitive to time since last dose and number of doses administered and without absolute and well validated dosing histories and cold-chain records they cannot be unambiguously ascribed to any single cause low rural titers.
-Combined operational monitoring data and longitudinal serology will be most informative in future work in order to inform programmatic decision-making (Brisson et al., 2020; Otieno et al., 2021).
+Combined operational monitoring data and longitudinal serology will be most informative in future work in order to inform programmatic decision-making (Brisson et al., 2020; Otieno et al., 2021).???
+Number the references

 Conclusion

-The findings of the study show that there exists an urban-rural disparity in HPV vaccine-elicited IgG antibody reaction among vaccinated individuals in the Ebonyi State in Nigeria.
-The levels of IgG (mean ABS 0.598 0.340) and the levels of the immune index (mean INDEX 3.62 2.08) were significantly higher in the participants of Abakaliki (urban) than the participants of Ezza North (rural) whose mean ABS and INDEX 0.072 0.096 0.43 0.58, respectively.
-This was very significant as indicated by independent t -test ( t =17.53, p less than 0.00001) but the logistic regression ( OR = 2.74, p = 0.032) revealed that urban participants were almost three times more apt to mount positive response in IgG in contrast to rural participants.
-These results suggest that the HPV vaccination is immunologically active but effects are enhanced by environmental, infrastructural and socio-economic determinants of HPV vaccinations that differ between the urban and rural populations.
+there is an urban-rural disparity in HPV vaccine-elicited IgG antibody reaction among vaccinated femalesin the Ebonyi State in Nigeria. the HPV vaccination is immunologically active but effects are enhanced by environmental, infrastructural and socio-economic determinants of HPV vaccinations that differ between the urban and rural populations.